 Veluwezoom is not a mountainous area and there is a minimal elevation gain.
 Hiking is a popular activity with a nice variety of trails ranging from easy to moderate.
 Hiking is one of the best ways to experience the national park.

-De Elsberg Loop Trail: This is a family-friendly trek with an accumulative elevation gain of 800 feet (243.8 m) while meandering a loop over 7.5 miles (12.07 km).
-The trek travels through forest and alongside fields with a chance to see wildlife.
+This is a family-friendly trek with an accumulative elevation gain of 800 feet (243.8 m) while meandering a loop over 7.5 miles (12.07 km).
+The trek travels through forests and alongside fields with a chance to see wildlife.
 The trail is rated moderate.

 As the oldest national park in the Netherlands, Veluwezoom National Park was created to protect the push moraine and forest ecosystem that supports the wildlife of the area.
 The European pine marten is extremely rare in the region and efforts must be taken to protect its habitat and chances for survival.